mikegloudemans/colocalization-ensemble-pipeline/snakemake/README.md

 ### 1.2 Install `FINEMAP v1.4`

-Run the following command to download and extract the FINEMAP executable:
+Run the following command from the project home directory to download and extract the FINEMAP executable:

 ```
 mkdir -p bin/finemap/